New? Start here

 Who can view my Sheets?

 By default, Sheets you create are private to you.
 However, if you create new Sheets in a shared folder, they’ll have the same sharing permissions as the folder does—anyone who can view that folder’s contents can also view your new document.
 For more information, see Get started with Sheets.

 How can I switch to an earlier draft of my spreadsheet, or see who made one of the

 changes I’m seeing?

-Sheets keeps all your drafts in one file, along with a record of who made which changes, so there’s no need to keep multiple copies of a document.
-See Switch to an earlier version of your document.
+Sheets keeps all your drafts in one file, along with a record of who made which changes, so there’s no need to keep multiple copies of a file.
+See Switch to an earlier version of your file.

 Yes, as long as this option has been enabled by your G Suite administrator.
-If it is, you can share any of your documents with customers, suppliers, and others outside of your domain.
+If it is, you can share any of your spreadsheets with customers, suppliers, and others outside of your domain.